streetstoriesems

 The way the procedure was meant to go was that a tire truck would arrive at your location and hand you the tire and the tools.
 Then he’d lean against his truck and watch you change the tire while he smoked a cigarette and thumbed through pornography.

-I remember the fat, bald, “Tire Mechanic” snickering as he handed me the tire iron.
-Part of me wanted to show him up.
-In my head, I thought “Fuck you asshole, just because I’m a girl doesn’t mean I can’t do it!”
+I remember the fat, bald “Tire Mechanic” snickering as he handed me the tire iron.
+He obviously didn’t think a woman could change a tire and part of me wanted to prove to him that I could.

 I had changed tires on my own car a few times; I knew I was capable.
 But the other part of me was thinking about how the “mechanic” was making three times my salary and he was just going to stand around and watch.
 I seriously considered ways I could mess the whole operation up.